Zerodha logo

 • If a carried-forward futures position from the previous day is squared off, the settlement amount will be determined by the difference between the previous day's closing price and the square-off price, which will then be settled to the account.

 The obligation amount, which takes into account all charges for the day, can be verified on the contract note.
-How to download contract notes?

 The practice of marking-to-market (M2M) is implemented in futures trading due to the unlimited risk involved.
-Its purpose is to prevent default by ensuring that any losses incurred by one client are collected on the same day and credited to the client making profits.
+Its purpose is to prevent default by ensuring that any losses incurred by one client are collected on the same day and credited to the client, making profits.
 The client experiencing the loss must then ensure that there is sufficient margin in their account to continue holding the position, thus mitigating counterparty risk.

 In the case of short option positions, M2M is not applied as in futures.
 However, the margin required to hold short options increases as the options move in the money, causing losses for the holder of the short options.
-This mechanism ensures that clients experiencing losses must contribute additional funds to minimize default risk.
+This mechanism ensures that clients experiencing losses must contribute additional funds to minimise default risk.